 Taught by Jessica Murphy

 And these artists' personal stories are just as varied as their work, reminding us that the issues of "work/life balance" and women's shifting roles in male-dominated fields are nothing new.
-How did these four women define modern life and modern art for themselves?
+How did these three women define modern life and modern art for themselves?
 Join us and learn more.

 Taught by Ward Regan

 This Olio examines the current state of employment in the US and the rise of the new economic world order.
 When 40% of the American work force are independent contractors and many people have steady jobs but with no benefits, it's not hard to see how the US employment landscape has changed significantly.

 The last 40 years of American economic “progress” has expanded the wealth gap to its largest in a century and introduced neoliberal business practices that put a stake in the heart of the “American Dream”.
 This talk will look at the different economic and political forces that have wrought these changes and how American society has been transformed.

 The Rare Book Room at Strand Bookstore boasts an elegant venue, the walls lined with leather-bound treasures from a book hand printed in 1480 to a limited edition Ulysses signed by Henri Matisse, the illustrator, and by James Joyce.

 Presented with Thought Gallery, delivering the best of smart New York right to your inbox.